BryanSch/Rewards_Backend/README.md

 This allows for POST/GET method to take in a JSON receipt and a return a random ID- then passing this ID to a getter endpoint to get the points awarded.

+Memory will be erased upon exit- no long term data storage included

 ## Rules

 The points calculations are handled in pointsCalculator.js and handle the below rules: